NaimurAlltime/advanced-postgresql-queries/README.md

   foreign keys, unique constraints, and check constraints, which enforce data integrity rules within the database.

--Security and Access Control: Schemas enable you to control access to database objects by granting or revoking permissions at the schema level.
+- Security and Access Control: Schemas enable you to control access to database objects by granting or revoking permissions at the schema level.

 - Namespacing: Schemas provide a namespace for database objects, allowing objects with the same name to coexist within the same database.
 This is particularly